Medical Device Prototyping

 For most medical devices which do not require premarket approval (in other words, Class 1 and 2), this is typically done with a 501(k) notification to the FDA, which demonstrates that the device is safe and effective, and that it is substantially equivalent to a preexisting legally marketed device.
 In these 501(k) notifications, comparisons with existing devices already on the market are required, as is evidence supporting these comparisons.

 After the FDA reviews the notification, they can grant approval to the product.[9]
-In cases where the new medical device is entirely novel, and there are no comparable products already on the market, a De Novo classification request must be made ahead of the 501(k) notification; this permits the FDA to consider the device based upon Class 1 / Class 2 general and special controls.
+In cases where the new medical device is entirely novel, and there are no comparable products already on the market, a De Novo classification request must be made ahead of the 501(k) notification.
+This permits the FDA to consider the device based upon Class 1 / Class 2 general and special controls.

 In general, benchmark performance data of the device is a requirement, and clinical data may also be needed, depending on the device type.
 Once the De Novo request is granted, the device may be submitted for 501(k) notification.[10]